Your capital is at risk. Terms and conditions apply.

 Conclusion

-The UK brokerage landscape offers something for every type of investor in 2025.
-Whether you're looking for comprehensive global access with Interactive Brokers, commission-free simplicity with Trading 212, ETF specialization with InvestEngine, European market access with Lightyear, versatile trading with XTB, or social investing with eToro, there's a platform tailored to your needs.
+The UK brokerage landscape offers something for every type of investor in 2026.
+Whether you're looking for comprehensive global access with Interactive Brokers, simple app-based investing with Trading 212, ETF specialization with InvestEngine, European market access with Lightyear, versatile trading with XTB, or social investing with eToro, there's a platform tailored to your needs.

 For beginners, Trading 212 and eToro provide the most accessible entry points.
 For active traders, Interactive Brokers and XTB offer the most comprehensive tools.
 For cost-conscious ETF investors, InvestEngine delivers unbeatable value.
 And for those interested in European markets, Lightyear stands apart with its excellent continental coverage.